-- Data analytics done by AI.
-Employees do not have to spend as much time monitoring IoT devices, thus saving money.
+- Data analytics.
+Employees don't have to spend as much time monitoring IoT devices, thus saving money.

 - Scalability.
 The number of devices connected to an IoT system can be increased to optimize existing processes or introduce new features.

-But there are also instances where AIoT may fail, causing a backup in production or other negative consequences.
-For example, autonomous delivery robots that fail might cause a delay in the delivery of a product; smart retail stores could fail to read a customer's face, leading to the customer accidently stealing a product; or an autonomous vehicle may fail to read its surroundings, like an oncoming stop sign, and cause an accident.
+Along with its benefits and use cases, there are also instances where AIoT could fail, causing a backup in production or other negative consequences.
+For example, autonomous delivery robots that fail might cause a delay in the delivery of a product; smart retail stores could fail to read a customer's face, leading to the customer accidently stealing a product; or an autonomous vehicle might fail to read its surroundings, such as an oncoming stop sign, and cause an accident.